 One of the stated goals of the CHIPS Act is to help the U.S. address supply chain issues and to challenge China's absolute dominance of the microchip industry.
 The program could potentially provide $54 billion in incentives in the form of loan guarantees, loans, grants, cooperative agreements and more to businesses that develop facilities in the U.S. It is important that companies hoping to leverage these opportunities are prepared.
 Read on for some considerations.

-U.S. Department of Commerce (DOC) is Seeking Prioritized Projects
+U.S. Department of Commerce (DOC) Is Seeking Prioritized Projects

 Previous legislation created a CHIPS office in the U.S. Department of Commerce to implement the programs within the CHIPS Act and to oversee the billions of dollars aimed at increasing American competitiveness.
 The DOC has shared some guidance indicating how they will address the proposals seeking federal assistance, and which projects are more desirable for CHIPS funding, and how they will responsibly manage federal funds.